 The building’s kitchen roof is a genuine giant granite rock — you are eating under a boulder.
 Request the back terrace for valley views; from there you look out over the rooftops of the village and the plains beyond.
 Order the octopus gratinated with Serra da Estrela cheese, or the Maranho — a goat stomach dish stuffed with rice, mint, and meat, and one of the most distinctive examples of traditional Portuguese food from the Beira Baixa interior.
 The fresh mint cuts through the richness better than you’d expect from a dish that sounds like haggis.

-Recent visitor reviews have been mixed.
+Recent visitor reviews have been mixed — it currently ranks in the bottom half of Monsanto’s restaurants.
 The setting is the reason to go, not the meal itself.
 Prices run slightly above regional averages, the interior feels cramped, and the kitchen is inconsistent.
 Reservations are essential in summer.

 • Location: R. do Castelo 16, Monsanto (also listed as Rua da Pracinha 16 on some platforms)